 Specifies the maximum amount of memory to be used by maintenance operations, such as VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY.
+If this value is specified without units, it is taken as kilobytes.
 It defaults to 64 megabytes (

 64MB).
 Since only one of these operations can be executed at a time by a database session, and an installation normally doesn't have many of them running concurrently, it's safe to set this value significantly larger than work_mem.
 Larger settings might improve performance for vacuuming and for restoring database dumps.